 - major in applied linguistics, BA degree

 - concentration and minor in applied linguistics

-- minor in applied linguistics with TESOL

-- certificates in Teaching English for Speakers of Other Languages

 Philosophy

 Department of Philosophy

 Grant Havers, Ph.D., Chair

 The Department of Philosophy offers:

 - an honours program leading to a BA (honours) degree; - a major leading to a BA degree - a concentration - a minor Philosophy, which means "the love of wisdom," is the rational quest for the most meaningful and truthful visions of reality involving critical, creative, and sometimes iconoclastic questioning of conventional assumptions about knowledge, human action, religion, and the nature of reality.
 Students who take degrees in Philosophy have their logical and critical skills both challenged and improved as they explore the writings of past thinkers whose ideas have shaped the tradition of the West.
 They also engage in bringing what they learn to bear creatively on some of the most significant problems contemporary cultures around the world face.
 Philosophy offers excellent tools for understanding and evaluating ideas, and provides a first-rate background (particularly in Christian apologetics and ethics) for law school and theological training among other professions.
 Philosophy majors and minors have gone on to succeed in a variety of disciplines and professions, including business, law, politics, and education.
 Program Checklists and Requirements: